 It’s one of the best known animal rescues in the country, and visiting Best Friends Animal Sanctuary gave me a new appreciation for the work they do here.
 Tucked in Angel Canyon on 3,700 acres, the sanctuary is about 5 miles north of Kanab, Utah.

 What Kanab lacks in population, it makes up for in personality.
 This picturesque landscape was a prime location for filming western movies, and the town continues to celebrate that history.
 Plaques along the sidewalks honor the many actors who worked here, and a museum preserves the memorabilia.
 Accommodations are easy to come by, with five pet friendly hotels and three pet friendly RV parks in town.

 Best Friends offers free 90-minute tours, and it’s best to schedule one in advance.
 All tours start with a 20 minute video explaining the mission, accomplishments, and activities of the people who work here.
 After the video, a tour guide escorts you around the property in a van, explaining the operations and giving you peeks behind the scenes.

 One of the first places the tour stops is Angels’ Rest – the final resting place for the animals that have lived out their lives here.
 It’s serene, filled with wind chimes and grave markers.
 Many of the markers are covered with pebbles, each representing a visit people have made to pay their respects.

 The next stop is Cat World.
-The cats here have the very best – indoor/outdoor enclosures, floors with radiant heat, lots of toys, and cozy corners to curl up in the sun.
-Outdoors the rafters were left open for the cats that like to climb, and volunteers come everyday, so there is always someone to snuggle.
+The cats here have the very best, with indoor/outdoor enclosures, radiant heat, lots of toys, and cozy corners to curl up in the sun.
+Climbing cats can explore the rafters on the porch.
+And volunteers arrive everyday, so there is always someone to snuggle.